Salec/SDRBuses/README.md

 # SDR BUS

-React-Redux application to check the path and time to reach destination of the buses of Santander
+React-Redux web application to check the path and time to reach destination of the buses of Santander

+See http://www.tusantander.es/red-lineas for more information
 ###Install
 Run ```npm start``` to download all the dependencies